cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

 ## C509 Policies Qualifiers Registry {#PQ}

-IANA has created a new registry titled "C509 Policies Qualifiers Registry" under the new heading "CBOR Encoded X509 Certificates (C509 Certificates)".
+IANA has created a new registry titled "C509 Policies Qualifiers Registry" under the new heading "CBOR Encoded X.509 (C509) Parameters".
 The columns of the registry are Value, Name, Identifiers, OID, DER, Comments, and Reference, where Value is an integer, and the other columns are text strings.
 For values in the interval \[-24, 23\] the registration procedure is "IETF Review" and "Expert Review".
 Values {{{≥}}} 32768 are reserved for Private Use.
 For all other values the registration procedure is "Expert Review".
 The initial contents of the registry are:

 ~~~~~~~~~~~
 +-------+-----------------------------------------------------------+